Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Discussion

 The spontaneously discovered coherent states discussed above may have implications for learning with RNNs.
 In previous studies, learning was first considered in the context of the {\it ``edge of chaos,''} where the variety and stability of network dynamics at the transition point to chaos were exploited in learning \cite{doi:10.1162/089976604323057443, legenstein2007makes, Boedecker2012}.
-More recent studies have focused on a different regime with various non-chaotic neuronal dynamics under external or feedback inputs \cite{sussillo2009generating, Laje:2013bd, PhysRevX.8.041029}.
+More recent studies have focused on different non-chaotic dynamical phases induced by external or feedback inputs \cite{sussillo2009generating, Laje:2013bd, PhysRevX.8.041029}.
 In particular, the authors in a seminal work \cite{sussillo2009generating} stably reconstructed desired patterns from the coherent dynamics induced by randomly weighted strong feedback from read-out values to all of the neurons in the network.
 This strong random global feedback is expected to induce coherent dynamics by a mechanism similar to that studied in \cite{PhysRevE.82.011903} (see also \cite{PhysRevLett.118.018103,PhysRevX.8.041029} for a similar result with strong random global feed-forward input).
 This requirement for a strong global input, however, restricted the applicability of their framework to the supervised learning of a small number of temporal patterns.
-Our results suggest a new regime of dynamics, in which coherent dynamics emerge spontaneously and stably reproduce output patterns [Fig.\ref{figure_readout_with_regular}(b)], without being passively entrained by strong global inputs.
+Our results suggest a new regime of dynamics, in which non-chaotic coherent dynamics emerge spontaneously and stably reproduce output patterns [Fig.\ref{figure_readout_with_regular}(b)], without being passively entrained by strong global inputs.
 Investigating learning based on the dynamical phase we have found is a worthy challenge for a future study.
-Learning in dynamically balanced neuronal networks is also interesting from the biological point of view.
-Experimental studies have shown that configurations of the connectivity in the brain change on a relatively fast time scale (a few hours to days) \cite{trachtenberg2002long}, and that cortical circuits are in a regime of dynamical balance similar to that in our model \cite{atallah2009instantaneous}.
-We therefore hypothesize that the brain can rapidly change the attractors of its dynamics while maintaining the reproducibility of read-out patterns by taking advantage of the dynamical regime we characterized.